box/developer.box.com/guides/box-ai/prerequisites.md

 To use Box AI API, make sure it is enabled by an admin in the Admin Console.
-If you want to use the AI APIs in your sandbox, request access from the AI team using [this form][form].
+If you want to use the Box AI APIs in your sandbox, request access from the Box AI team using [this form][form].

 </Message>